Skip to Content

 Loaded potato skins filled with cheese, onion and bacon on a wooden board.

-Our Twice Baked Potatoes are a popular dish that can be prepared ahead.
+Twice Baked Potatoes are a popular dish that can be prepared ahead.
 Bake the potatoes the night before, then mix the filling and assemble.
 They can then be place into a tray in the refrigerator until you are ready to finish with the second bake.

 portrait version of lemon and paprika chicken kebabs with dill dip and wraps to the back

-However if it’s quick and simple you are after you can’t beat our Lemon & Paprika Chicken Kebabs.
+However if it’s quick and simple you are after you can’t beat my Lemon & Paprika Chicken Kebabs.
 Leave the chicken in a simple marinade and skewer when you are ready to either grill, barbecue or roast!
 I also find kids love eating anything off a stick!

 A white plate with a wedge of roasted vegetable bake, garnished with fresh basil, with a dish of vegetable bake and a wooden bowl of sliced sourdough bread set alongside.